-Luis Clemente Tiant y Vega, a charismatic right-handed pitcher who Reggie Jackson called "the Fred Astaire of baseball," won 229 games over parts of 19 seasons in the major leagues.
-His mid-career comeback, dramatic family reunion and World Series heroics inspired a region, likely leaving him the most beloved man ever to play for the Boston Red Sox.
+Luis Clemente Tiant y Vega, a charismatic right-handed pitcher whom Reggie Jackson called "the Fred Astaire of baseball," won 229 games over parts of 19 seasons in the major leagues.1 His midcareer comeback, dramatic family reunion, and World Series heroics inspired a region, likely leaving him one of the most beloved men ever to play for the Boston Red Sox.

 Tiant was born in Marianao, Cuba, the son of Luis and Isabel.
-His father, Luis Eleuterio Tiant, was a legendary left-handed pitcher, starring in the Cuban Leagues and the American Negro Leagues for 20 years.
-He was famous for a variety of outstanding pitches (including a spitball and a knuckleball), a tremendous pickoff move, and an exaggerated pirouette pitching motion.
+His father, Luis Eleuterio Tiant, was a legendary left-handed pitcher who starred in the Cuban Leagues and the American Negro Leagues for 20 years.
+The elder Tiant was famous for a variety of outstanding pitches (including a screwball, spitball, and knuckleball), a tremendous pickoff move, and an exaggerated pirouette pitching motion.
 As late as 1947, at the age of 41, Luis put together a 10-0 record for the New York Cubans and pitched in the East-West All-Star Game.
-Monte Irvin claimed that the elder Tiant would have been a "great, great star" had he been able to play in the major leagues.
+Monte Irvin claimed that Luis would have been a "great, great star" had he been able to play in the major leagues.2

 The younger Tiant was an only child, and grew up in a baseball-mad country.
-Luis was a star on various local youth teams, and as a 16-year-old played on an all-star club that traveled to Mexico City for an international tournament.
-His father did not encourage his making a career of the game, believing there was little chance of a black man being successful in baseball, but his mother was more supportive and carried the day.
+He was a star on various local youth teams, and as a 16-year-old played on an all-star club that traveled to Mexico City for an international tournament.
+His father did not encourage him to make a career of the game, believing there was little chance of a black man being successful in baseball, but his mother was more supportive and carried the day.

-After failing a tryout with the Havana team of the International League, Luis started his professional career in 1959, at age 18, for the Mexico City Tigers.
-His first year was quite poor (5-19, 5.92 ERA), but he followed this up with 17 wins in 1960 and 12 more the next year, after having been delayed for two months trying to leave his homeland.
+After failing a tryout with the Havana team of the International League, Luis started his professional career in 1959, at age 18, with the Mexico City Tigers.
+His first year was quite poor (5-19, 5.92 ERA), but he followed this up with 17 wins in 1960 and 12 more the next year, after being delayed for two months trying to leave his homeland.
 At the end of the 1961 season, the Cleveland Indians purchased his contract for $35,000.

-During these three seasons, Luis spent his summers living in Mexico City, returning to Havana for the off-season to play winter ball and be with his family.
-In 1961, he met Maria, a native of Mexico City, at a ballpark – she was playing for her office softball team.
-After a short courtship Luis and Maria married in August 1961.
-At the close of the season they were planning to return to Luis' home in Marianao.
-Unfortunately, the political embarrassment and potential economic hardship of massive Cuban emigration led Fidel Castro's government to ban all outside travel.
+During these three seasons, Luis spent his summers living in Mexico City, and then returning to Havana for the offseason to play winter ball and be with his family.
+In 1961 he met Maria del Refugio Navarro, a native of Mexico City, at a ballpark – she was playing for her office softball team.
+After a short courtship, Luis and Maria married in August 1961.
+At the close of the season they were planning to return to Luis's home in Marianao.
+But the political embarrassment and potential economic hardship of massive Cuban emigration led Fidel Castro's government to ban all outside travel.
 Accordingly, upon the advice of his father, Luis did not return home to Cuba in 1961, not knowing when or if he would see his parents again.

-Now the property of the Indians, in 1962 Luis pitched for Charleston in the Eastern League and had a respectable year (7-8, 3.63) when considering that he was living in an English-speaking country for the first time.
-In 1963, for Burlington, he was likely the best pitcher in the Carolina League, finishing 14-9, including a no-hitter, with a 2.56 ERA, leading the league in complete games, strikeouts and shutouts.
-He was 23 years old, and presumably one of the prizes of the Cleveland farm system.
+Now the property of the Indians, Luis pitched for Charleston in the Eastern League in 1962 and had a respectable year (7-8, 3.63) considering that he was living in an English-speaking country for the first time.
+In 1963, for Burlington, he was likely the best pitcher in the Carolina League, finishing 14-9, including a no-hitter, with a 2.56 ERA, leading the league in complete games, strikeouts, and shutouts.
+He was 22 years old, and presumably one of the prizes of the Cleveland farm system.

-The following winter, he was not on the Indians' 40-man roster, but no team risked the $12,000 it would have taken to claim him.
-Despite a good spring in 1964, the Indians first sent him back to Burlington, but an injury to a pitcher on their Triple-A (Pacific Coast League) Portland team brought Tiant to Oregon for the 1964 season.
+The following winter Tiant was left off the Indians' 40-man roster, but no team risked the $12,000 it would have taken to claim him.
+Despite a good spring in 1964, the Indians first sent him back to Burlington, but an injury to a pitcher on their Triple-A Portland team in the Pacific Coast League brought Tiant to Oregon for the 1964 season.
 The Portland Beavers staff also included Sam McDowell, one of the more renowned young phenoms in baseball.
 McDowell was 20 years old, but had spent parts of the last three seasons with the Indians, and was clearly the star of the Portland team at the start of the season.
 Tiant was not in the rotation.

 Tiant joined the Indians in New York on Saturday morning, July 18, and was asked by his manager, Birdie Tebbetts, if he was ready to pitch.
 When advised that he was, Tebbetts told him he was pitching the next day against Whitey Ford.
 Tiant responded with a four-hit shutout, striking out 11.
 Luis finished 10-4 for the Tribe with a 2.83 ERA.
 His total line for 1964: a 25-5 record and 2.42 ERA in 264 innings.

-In 1968, Tiant became a star, finishing 21-9 and posting a league-leading 1.60 ERA.
+In 1968 Tiant became a star, finishing 21-9 and posting a league-leading 1.60 ERA.
 Luis also led the league with nine shutouts, including four in succession (one short of the then-record set by the White Sox' Doc White in 1904).
-He pitched his best game on July 3 in Cleveland when he recorded 19 strikeouts in 10innings against the Twins.
-In the top of the tenth, the Twins got runners on second and third bases with no one out and Luis struck out the side.
-The Indians finally pushed across a run in the bottom on the tenth to give Luis a 1-0 victory.
+He pitched his best game on July 3 in Cleveland when he recorded 19 strikeouts in 10 innings against the Twins.
+In the top of the 10th, the Twins got runners on first and third with no one out but Luis responded by striking out the side.
+The Indians pushed across a run in the bottom on the 10th to give him a 1-0 victory.

 By spring training of 1971, Tiant claimed to be fully recovered, but soon pulled a muscle in his rib cage, missed two weeks, and was otherwise ineffective in only eight innings.
 On March 31 the Twins gave him his unconditional release.
 Calvin Griffith believed that Tiant was finished at age 30.
 Suitably devastated, Luis believed the move was intended only to save money.